sergerdn/bas-set-cpu-affinity/README.md

     - Performance degradation
     - Task execution failures
     - Resource contention between the main process and workers
+- At startup, the tool automatically moves existing processes from main cores to worker cores:
+    - This frees up resources on the main cores for the BAS main process
+    - Ensures the main process has dedicated CPU resources
+    - Prevents resource contention with other processes

 #### BAS Process Architecture